Submitting your Thesis for Examination

 Submitting your Thesis for the First Time (Examination)

-You are required to submit on or before your thesis submission deadline (also known as the Maximum End Date of your programme).
-Your deadline date can be found on your MyEd Portal.
+You are required to submit on or before the Maximum End Date of your degree programme.
+This, your absolute deadline for submission, can be found on your MyEd Portal.

 If you think you will need longer to complete your thesis contact your supervisor and the Informatics Graduate School immediately.
 They will organise the request for an extension to your deadline.
-Students will be charged a Continuation Fee for extensions; extension fees are calculated per month.
+You will be charged a Continuation Fee for extensions; extension fees are calculated per month.
 Please note, you may also need an extension to your Visa; you should contact the International Office for information.
 Extensions to your funding may or may not be possible; you should contact your Supervisor and Institute Portfolio Manager.